Skip to main content

 Source: OpenFEMA Disaster Declarations Summaries API.
 Data sourced February 2026.

-NFIP Flood Insurance Claims: Anchorage County
+NFIP Flood Insurance Claims: Anchorage Borough

 Highest-Claim Years